-Todd Harbour enters his 10th season as Baylor's head track and field coach.
-He has served in that capacity for the cross country team for the last 14 years.
+Todd Harbour enters his 11th season as Baylor's head track and field coach.
+He has served in that capacity for the cross country team for the last 15years.
 Director of Athletics Ian McCaw named Harbour as Clyde Hart's successor June 14, 2005, after he had been Baylor's head cross country coach and assistant track coach since January 2000.

 In cross country, Harbour's women's teams have excelled, earning eight berths into the NCAA Championships, including seven-straight from 2003-09.
 The streak was the sixth longest-active run at the time.

 The team success has been built around a multitude of athletes who have succeeded individually.
-In his nine full seasons as head coach, Harbour's student-athletes have won nine individual NCAA titles, earned 180 All-America certificates and claimed 51 individual Big 12 titles, putting them consistently among the nation's elite.
+In his 10 full seasons as head coach, Harbour's student-athletes have won 10 individual NCAA titles, earned 193 All-America certificates and claimed 66 individual Big 12 titles, putting them consistently among the nation's elite.

 The 2014 cross country season saw Harbour return the women's team to the NCAA Championships for the first time since 2009.
 He mentored senior Rachel Johnson to All-America honors and a tie for the highest finish by a Baylor athlete all-time (5th) as the team placed 19th at the national meet.
 The women's team was third at the Big 12 meet and second at the regional meet to earn an automatic NCAA berth.

-Last season, Harbour pushed the track squad to new heights as the year was highlighted by an indoor NCAA title for Felix Obi in the triple jump and an outdoor NCAA crown for Trayvon Bromell in the 100-meter dash.
+Rounding out a decade as the head track and field coach, Harbour pushed his squad to new heights as 2014 was highlighted by an indoor NCAA title for Felix Obi in the triple jump and an outdoor NCAA crown for Bromell in the 100-meter dash.
 All told during the 2014 season, Baylor's men and women combined to earn 45 All-Big 12 and three All-America honors indoors and 54 All-Big 12 and 12 All-America honors outdoors.
 As a team, the Lady Bears turned in matching runner-up finishes at the indoor and outdoor conference meets, tying their best placing in Big 12 history.
 At the outdoor NCAA meet, the women took 14th with 17 points, their fourth highest point total of all-time.
 The BU men were seventh indoors and fourth outdoors at the conference meet by tallying 93 points.
-That was BU's highest men's team finish since 2001 (4th) and highest point total since 1998 (101), while scoring at the NCAA Outdoor meet for the 37th straight season with 21 points and eighth-place finish overall.
+That was BU's highest men's team finish since 2001 (4th) and highest point total since 1998 (101), while scoring 21 points at the NCAA Outdoor for an eighth-place finish overall.
 Individually, Harbour coached Johnson to a breakout season.
 She placed 10th at the Big 12 Cross Country Championships and then earned a trip to the NCAA Championships with a fifth-place showing at the regional meet.
 Harbour helped Johnson transition to the track season as she went on to set school records in the indoor 3,000 meters and the outdoor 3,000-meter steeplechase and 5,000-meters.
 Johnson nabbed All-American honors at the indoor and outdoor NCAA Championships, while carding a Big 12 title in the steeplechase.